jontatan25/financial-advisor-app/README.md

-# ReportINC - Financial Report Solution (Frontend)
+# ReportINC - Financial Report Solution
 Welcome to ReportINC, your comprehensive financial report solution.
 This front end application is designed to provide users with insightful analytics and management tools for their investments.

 ## Project Overview